 Most complaints about The Division say that every enemy in the game is a bullet sponge.
 I think the only bullet sponge enemies in the game are the huge flamethrower dudes that you have to fight early on in the game.
 Most enemies don’t survive my first two shots from my sniper rifle.
 When they close I can kill two or three enemies with one clip from my assault rifle.

 If you’re having problems killing enemies you might want to get yourself some better gear.

 The Division has good replay value.
 I plan on playing a lot more even though my character is at max level.
 It has that Diablo/Warframe feel to it.
 I want to grind for the best loot possible.
 I might even start a new character after I’m done with this one.
 The point is I feel like I got my money’s worth and that’s always a great thing in my opinion.

 Lack of Enemy Variety:

-I was hoping I would fight some dog units, or even helicopters.
+I was hoping I would fight some dog units or even helicopters.
 Not every battle has to be against men with guns.
 We could have fought dogs, choppers, and maybe even vehicles like a tank.
-Anything would have been great because there is a lack in enemy variety in this game.
+Anything would have been great because there is a lack of enemy variety in this game.
 We got a chance to go up against a big ass turret, but that’s like 40 hours into the game.
-Hopefully Ubisoft will add some more enemy variety to the game.
+Hopefully, Ubisoft will add some more enemy variety to the game.